IKEA turns the global local for Asia push

 "We sit down in the kitchen and talk to them ...
 That's the way we try to learn and understand.
 'What are you annoyed with?
 What are your frustrations?
 What would you like to have?
 How much can you afford?
 What are your alternatives?'" he said.

-The group has already taken its huge out-of-town stores packed with modern Scandinavian style to 26 markets, with the product and experience instantly recognizable across them all.
+The group has already taken its huge out-of-town stores packed with modern Scandinavian style to 26 markets, with the product and experience instantly recognisable across them all.

 But as it ventures further afield, it is tweaking its range and showrooms and adding services to accommodate new cultures.